christianjauregui/famafrench/README.md

 by querying [CRSP](http://www.crsp.org/products/research-products/crsp-us-stock-databases),
 [Compustat Fundamentals Annual](https://wrds-web.wharton.upenn.edu/wrds/support/Data/_001Manuals%20and%20Overviews/_001Compustat/_001North%20America%20-%20Global%20-%20Bank/_000dataguide/index.cfm0), and other datafiles.

-This module uses the [`WRDS-Py`](https://github.com/wharton/wrds) library package to extract data from CRPS and Compustat Fundamentals Annual via the cloud for use with the [`Pandas-Py`](https://github.com/pandas-dev/pandas) package.
+This module uses the [`WRDS-Py`](https://github.com/wharton/wrds) library package to extract data from CRPS, Compustat Fundamentals Annual, and other datafiles via the cloud for use with the [`Pandas-Py`](https://github.com/pandas-dev/pandas) package.

 `famafrench`'s current efficient performance results from features such as the use of a [least recently used (LRU) cache](https://medium.com/lambda-automotive/python-and-lru-cache-f812bbdcbb51) implemented using the Python decorator